Putinism: Anti-Americanism

-Relation to far-right
+Relation to fascism

-Putinism and Fascism
+Putinism and fascism

+The experts generally agree that Putin's Russia is not fascist.
+Although noting some similarities, such as revanchism and "hypermasculine authority", they argue that Putin's Russia lacks mass mobilization and revolutionary nationalism which were fundamental characteristics of fascist movements.
+Additionally, it doesn't seek "transcendence" to create a "new man" like fascist movements did.
+Instead, Putin's Russia has been generally described as reactionary and authoritarian conservative.
+Oxford historian Roger Griffin compared Putin's Russia to World War II-era Japan, saying that like Putin's Russia, it "emulated fascism in many ways, but was not fascist."
+American historian Stanley G. Payne argued that Putin's political system is "more a revival of the creed of Tsar Nicholas I in the 19th century that emphasized 'Orthodoxy, autocracy, and nationality' than one resembling the revolutionary, modernizing regimes of Hitler and Mussolini."

-Latvian journalist Bens Latkovskis of Neatkarīgā Rīta Avīze has criticized the attempts to draw comparison between Putinism and Fascism as inaccurate, stating that the main difference between the two ideologies is one that actually places them on almost opposite sides of the political spectrum.
-He argues that fascism, imbued with revolutionary ideas and seeking to implement changes which would push humanity into a new anthropological order, relied on mobilization of masses of the population and their active participation in politics in order to implement these changes.
+He argued that fascism, imbued with revolutionary ideas and seeking to implement changes which would push society into a new order, relied on mobilization of masses of the population and their active participation in politics in order to implement these changes.
 Putinism, on the other hand, is counter-revolutionary, strictly opposed to any social reforms and social mobilization and aims at the de-politicization of society, which it sees as a threat to its existence.
 The mass social involvement being discouraged, the politics are reduced to "pure management" left to those who are in power, free from the interference of the masses.
-In exchange to non-involvement in the politics, Putinism's social contract offers limited amount of freedom in the private life.
+In exchange to non-involvement in the politics, Putinism's social contract offers economic development and an important amount of freedom in private life, "bread and entertainment".
+According to Sheri Berman, both Hitler and Mussolini came to power through a "very large mass movement" and their image stuck in mind as mass leaders in front of people who felt "a sort of direct connection to the leader", while Putin's regime "is not a mass regime that came to power or operates on the basis of mass mobilization", on the contrary, Putin "came up as an apparatchik" and has not built "a dynamic and charismatic movement in the fascist style", preferring to see his people de-mobilized and usually best remembered "sitting alone at the end of the table".